 Even though my father doesn't like eggplant in general, he loves this terrine from Jacques Pepin and we've made it several times.
 Once he even insisted in making it during winter, so instead of serving it cold, we baked it and served the whole thing hot, worked great.

 Eggplant and Red Pepper Terrine

 Use high-quality, soft, fresh Mozzarella (the kind packed in water in the refrigerated section of the grocery store).

-- 3 large red bell peppers (about 1 1/2 lbs)
+3 large red bell peppers (about 1 1/2 pounds)

-- 2 large, firm eggplants (about 2 1/2 lbs)
+2 large, firm eggplants (about 2 1/2 pounds)

 1 1/2 cups loosely-packed flat-leaf parsley leaves

-- 3/4 teaspoon salt
+3/4 teaspoon salt

-- 1/2 teaspoon freshly ground black pepper
+1/2 teaspoon freshly ground black pepper

-Raw tomato sauce:
+For the raw tomato sauce:

 3 cloves of garlic, peeled and finely chopped

-- 2 to 3 ripe tomatoes (1 1/4 lbs), each cut into 6 to 8 pieces
+2 to 3 ripe tomatoes (1 1/4 pounds), each cut into 6 to 8 pieces

-- 1/4 cup virgin olive oil
+1/4 cup extra virgin olive oil

-- 2 Tbsp red wine vinegar
+2 tablespoons red wine vinegar

-- 1/2 teaspoon salt
+1/2 teaspoon kosher salt

 1/4 teaspoon freshly ground black pepper

-- 1/4 teaspoon Tabasco sauce
+1/4 teaspoon Tabasco sauce

-Broil for 15 minutes, turning occassionally, until the peppers are blistered and black on all sides.
+Broil for 15 minutes, turning occasionally, until the peppers are blistered and black on all sides.
 (You can alternatively blacken the peppers directly over the open flame of a gas cook-top, holding them and turning them with tongs.)

 Note that Trader Joe's makes an excellent bottled cooked red pepper that can be used as a shortcut to the above step.

 Cook the eggplant slices on the grill, covered, for 4 minutes on each side, until they are nicely browned and softened.
-If your grill does not have a lid, make a tentlike lid of aluminum foil and place it over the eggplant as it cooks.
+If your grill does not have a lid, make a tent-like lid of aluminum foil and place it over the eggplant as it cooks.

-3 Prepare the parsley.
 While the eggplant is grilling, soften the parsley by blanching it in boiling water for 5 to 10 seconds.
 Remove, cool under cold water, drain.

 Line a terrine mold (loaf pan) with plastic wrap.
 Arrange a layer of eggplant in the bottom of the mold and top it with about a third each of the red pepper pieces, parsley, and cheese.

 At this point you can make the terrine in advance and store in the refrigerator until you are ready to serve it.

-5 Prepare the sauce.
 Place the garlic and tomatoes in a blender and blend until smooth.
 Push the mixture through a food mill (fitted with a fine screen) over a bowl.
 Add the remainder of the sauce ingredients.
 Mix well.

-To serve, pour some of the sauce on a large platter and unmold the terrine in the center.
+To serve, pour some of the sauce on a large platter and un-mold the terrine in the center.
 Cut it into slices and serve with the remainder of the sauce.